rabbitmq/rabbitmq-website/site/ssl.md

 ### <a id="dotnet-peer-verification" class="anchor" href="#dotnet-peer-verification">.NET Trust Store</a>

-On the .NET platform, remote certificates are managed by putting them into any of a number of Stores.
+On the .NET platform, [trusted certificates](#peer-verification-trusted-certificates) are managed by putting them into any of a number of stores.
 All management of these stores is done with the 'certmgr' tool.

 N.B.: on some flavours of Windows there are two versions of